mishahublog/BioArgo/README.md

 [  omitted some rows ]

 ```
-There will be a notification if all the parametrs are available for each profiles
+There will be a notification if all the parameters are available for each profiles

-"Horray!!, All paramters available"
+"Horray!!, All parameters available"

 ## plotting BioArgo profiles

 Now we have the data in hand in list form. you could browse each profiles(or each cycles) by adding numbers in
-double squre brackets
+double square brackets

 ```
 profiles2013[[1]]